bramses/chatgpt-md/README.md

 #### Create New Chat From Template

 Create a new chat file from a template specified in `Chat Template Folder`.
 Remember to check out [chatgpt-md-templates](https://github.com/bramses/chatgpt-md-templates) for some templates!

+### (NEW!)
+Infer Title

+Infer the title of the chat from the messages.
+Requires at least 2 messages.
+Can be set in settings to run automatically after >4 messages.

 #### Add HR